Ivan-Shaml/docker-free/README.md

 <br>
 <br>

-### Step 7 - Make WSL2 start automatically when Windows starts (optional)
+### Step 7 - Make WSL start automatically when Windows starts (optional)

-Personally, I can live with always starting a WSL2/Ubuntu session in order to have my docker running.
+Personally, I can live with always starting a WSL/Ubuntu session in order to have my docker running.
 After all, WSL2 does take up some resources, although it is surprisingly effective.

-However, you may want that WSL2/Ubuntu is _always_ started.
+However, you may want that WSL/Ubuntu is _always_ started.
 For this purpose, [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/) can be used.
 If you do not already have this tool installed, then please do.